 Thursday - Office hours for State Treasurer/Secretary of State - General assembly - Girls Nation election - Joint session of Assembly and Senate - City meetings - County meetings - State Fair - Inaugural Dinner - Inaugural Ceremony/Reception

 Friday - General assembly - Senate and Assembly - Wisconsin Careers and College Options - City meetings

 Other Activities - The citizens have an opportunity to participate in Band and Chorus, do reporting and/or artwork for the daily newspaper called BADGER TALES and other recreational activities.

 Check-out and departure will begin at 11:30 a.m.
 Friday, June 22nd.
 Citizens riding on busses will be dismissed first.
 Parents are invited to attend the closing General Assembly at 10am.
 You can observe 32 citizens demonstrating the Flag Folding Ceremony, hear the Governor address the citizens of American Legion Auxiliary Badger Girls State, and view the Power Point Presentation assembled by the Multi Media Group showing some of the week's activities.
 Parents and/or friends will not be allowed to go onto the floors to assist with luggage due to the congestion on the elevators.

 WE ARE A COMMUNITY, TOGETHER WE COMMIT OURSELVES TO THE FUTURE.

 Girls State is a very important part of the American Legion Auxiliary's Americanism program.
-Designed to train future stateswomen in the science of government, Wisconsin launched American Legion Auxiliary Badger Girls State in 1941 with 138 citizens participating.
-The program has grown to over 740 citizens yearly and continues to be a major project of the Department of Wisconsin's American Legion Auxiliary.
+Designed to train future stateswomen in the science of government, Wisconsin launched American Legion Auxiliary Badger Girls State Government and Leadership conference in 1941 with 138 citizens participating.
+The program has grown to over 725 citizens yearly and continues to be a major project of the Department of Wisconsin's American Legion Auxiliary.
 This program does not discriminate against race, creed or color.